-I Believe that through education I will be able to make the greatest use of my skills, knowledge and experience in order to become a contributing member of the helath care team of my community.
+I BELIEVE that through education I will be able to make the greatest use of my skills, knowledge and experience in order to become a contributing member of the health care team of my community.

-I Believe that wach individual is omportant in his or her own right; therefore, I will treat each person with respect and love.
+I BELIEVE that each individual is important in his or her own right; therefore, I will treat each person with respect and love.

 "To enhance the delivery of compassionate, quality health care by providing opportunities for knowledge, skill and leadership development of all health occupations students; therefore, helping the students to meet the needs of the health care community."

 Syndey Weikle, Ben Flanagan, Allison Syner